-During the years ended December 31, 2022 and 2021 cash payments totaling \$32 million and \$52 million, respectively, were made related to phantom stock units.
-There were no cash payments related to phantom stock during the year ended December 31, 2020.
-Phantom stock units are cash-settled awards with final payout based on the performance of the Company's stock.
-Since the awards are cash-settled, they are considered a liability.
-Expense is recognized over the service period.
-The liability is remeasured at the end of each reporting period, and changes in fair value are recognized as compensation cost.
-There is no remaining liability or unearned compensation related to phantom stock as of December 31, 2022.
-The Company did not grant phantom stock during 2022, 2021 and 2020.
+During the year ended December 31, 2022, cash payments totaling \$32 million were made related to phantom stock units.
+Phantom stock units are cash-settled awards with final payout based on the performance of the Company's shares.
+There was no remaining liability or unearned compensation related to phantom stock as of December 31, 2022, and the Company did not grant phantom stock during 2023, 2022 and 2021.